‘Star Wars’ Actor Ewan McGregor Can’t Believe Some Fans’ Love for the Prequels: ‘Are You Kidding?’

 So news McGregor would reprise the role for a Disney+ series was met with much enthusiasm.
 The series marks the first time the actor will play Obi-Wan since 2005’s Star Wars: Revenge of the Sith.
 And McGregor has noted how excited he is to explore the time between the prequel and original trilogies.
-After all, that period of Obi-Wan’s life is rarely covered in the saga.
+After all, the saga rarely covered that period of Obi-Wan’s life.

-The actor is still surprised at the love the ‘Star Wars’ prequels get
+The love the ‘Star Wars’ prequels get still surprises the actor

 Perhaps the prequel trilogy doesn’t deserve as much hate as it has gotten over the years.
 Lucas’ movies do have some undeniable strong points, including McGregor’s performance.
 But most longtime Star Wars fans would still probably share the actor’s reaction to comparing the prequels favorably against the original trilogy.